comunica/Article-SSWS2020-AMF/content/evaluation.md

 [](#plot_threshold_serverload) shows that lower AMF result count thresholds lead to lower server loads when HTTP caching is disabled (_p-value: 0.0326_), which confirms [Hypothesis 3.2](#hypo-dynamic-restriction-2).
-On the other hand, if HTTP caching is enabled, there is no correlation between AMF result count threshold and server CPU usage (_p-value: 0.4577_), which confirms [Hypothesis 3.3](#hypo-dynamic-restriction-3)).
+On the other hand, if HTTP caching is enabled, there is no correlation (_Pearson_) between AMF result count threshold and server CPU usage (_p-value: 0.4577_), which confirms [Hypothesis 3.3](#hypo-dynamic-restriction-3)).

-MVS: I would expect a spearman or pearson here {:.todo}

-This shows that if caching is enabled, result count threshold is not significantly important, and may therefore be disabled to always expose AMFs.
+This shows that if caching is enabled, dynamically enabling AMFs based on the number of triples is not significantly important, and may therefore be disabled to always expose AMFs.

-MVS: For the understandability, it might help to not use 'result count threshold' here, but simply saying what it implies: "dynamically enabling AMFs based on the number of triples..."
-{:.todo}

 For this experiment, average CPU usage increased from 31.65% (no AMF) to 40.56% (all AMF) when caching is enabled.
 Furthermore, when looking at the raw HTTP logs, we observe that by _always_ exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.
-As such, AMFs significantly reduce the number of required HTTP requests.
+As such, AMFs significantly reduce the number of required HTTP requests at the cost of a ~10% increase in server load.

-MVS: The last paragraphs kind of dangles...wouldn't it make more senso to mix it with the H testing?
-{:.todo}

 #### Network Bandwidth
 {:.display-block}